sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 Under [Cloudflare dashboard]( https://dash.cloudflare.com)
-<span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;"> Go to the DNS tab and create a new 'A' record that corrospond to you public IP.
+<span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;"> Go to the DNS tab and create a new 'A' record that correspond to you public IP.
 An example is shown in the screenshot below.
 This record will be used for the traefik web interface.
 <img src="https://raw.githubusercontent.com/sh1dow3r/layer0/gh-pages/_posts/img/Remote_Access_Homelab/CF_DNS.png"/>

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;;">